b3nny01/WasteIncineratorService/WIS_Sprint0/userDocs/sprint0.md

 ## Requirements Analysis

 ### Structure
-analyzing the natural language requirements text we found out the following entities that should be somehow modelled:
+Analyzing the natural language requirements text, we identified the following entities that should be modeled:
 * ServiceArea
   * Home
   * BurnIn port